adopted-ember-addons/ember-file-upload/README.md

 |---------------------|------------------|
 | `accept`            | a list of MIME types / extensions to accept by the input
 | `multiple`          | whether multiple files can be selected
+| `disabled`          | if set, disables input and prevents files from being added to the queue
 | `onfileadd`         | the name of the action to be called when a file is added to a queue

 The `{{file-dropzone}}` component: